Rotation Rules for my Needlework

 • Full Coverage (HAED, Paine Free Crafts, Artecy, etc)

 4. Ten logged hours per slot.
 If a project is completed before hitting 10 hours, I can choose a new project of the same 'type' and work on it until I reach 10 hours.
 Or the slot can be considered completed.
 It's OK to go a little over ten hours to get to a good stopping spot.
-Full Coverage Goal is a minimum of 2.5K stitches per month.
+If the pictorial is Full Coverage, the goal is a minimum of 2.5K stitches.

-5. Log hours on an excel spreadsheet in 15 minute blocks.
-The goal is at least an hour a day on average, plus at least 100 stitches on the full coverage piece.
-Try to get all the way through the rotation every six to eight weeks or so.
+5. Log hours on an excel spreadsheet in 15-minute blocks.
+The goal is at least two hours a day on average.
+Try to get through the rotation every month

-6. Order of the slots is flexible, but I have to work on all projects for 10 hours (or to a finish) each before the rotation can restart.
+6. Order of the slots is flexible, but I have to work on all projects to the time or stitch count goal (or to a finish) before the rotation can restart.
 It's OK to leave a slot half done, work on something else for a while and come back to the partially done slot.
 Eventually I have to finish the 10 hours (but JUST 10 hours) on the project that I have been avoiding.

 7. Set up time counts.
 Prepping linen, mounting the frame, organizing thread is all part of the project.
 Likewise, frogging or fixing errors counts; that's also part of the needlework journey.
 Random interruptions do not count, nor does getting distracted by Instagram, Pintrest or Facebook.